Michael Forest

-Gerald Michael Charlebois (born April 17, 1929), better known as Michael Forest, is an American actor who provides the voices for many animated titles.
+Gerald Michael Charlebois (born April 17, 1929), better known as Michael Forest, is an American actor who provides the voices for many animated titles, and played the god Apollo on Star Trek.

 Early life

-Born in Harvey, North Dakota, he moved with his family at a very early age to Seattle, Washington.
-He graduated with a B.A. in English and drama from San Jose State University.
+Forest was born in Harvey, North Dakota and moved with his family at a very early age to Seattle, Washington.
+He graduated with a B.A. in English and Drama from San Jose State University.